Sanne de Laat

 Sanne de Laat (born 13 February 1995) is a Dutch archer competing in women's compound events.
 She won the silver medal in the women's team event and the bronze medal in the women's individual event at the 2021 European Archery Championships held in Antalya, Turkey.

+Career

 In 2017, De Laat and Mike Schloesser competed in the mixed team compound event at the World Games held in Wrocław, Poland.
-She also competed in the women's compound individual event.
+They were eliminated in the quarterfinals.
+She also competed in the women's individual compound event where she was eliminated in the elimination round by eventual gold medalist Sara López of Colombia.

 In 2019, De Laat and Schloesser won the silver medal in the mixed team compound event at the European Games held in Minsk, Belarus.
+She also competed in the women's individual compound event where she was eliminated in the elimination round by eventual silver medalist Natalia Avdeeva of Russia.

+She competed at the 2021 World Archery Championships held in Yankton, United States.
+She competed in the women's compound, women's team compound and compound mixed team events.

+In 2022, De Laat won the women's compound event at the Dutch National Indoor Archery Championships.
+She represented the Netherlands at the 2022 World Games held in Birmingham, United States.
+De Laat competed in the women's individual compound event where she was eliminated in her second match in the elimination round by Sara López of Colombia.
+López went on to win the silver medal.

+De Laat competed in the women's individual compound and mixed team compound events at the 2023 European Games held in Poland.
+She also competed in the women's individual compound, women's team compound and mixed team compound events at the 2023 World Archery Championships held in Berlin, Germany.

+De Laat and Mike Schloesser won the gold medal in the mixed team compound event at the 2024 European Archery Championships held in Essen, Germany.
 She also competed in the women's individual compound event.

-She also competed at the 2021 World Archery Championships held in Yankton, United States.
+De Laat and Schloesser also won the gold medal in the mixed team compound event at the 2025 World Archery Championships held in Gwangju, South Korea.

-In 2022, she won the women's compound event at the Dutch National Indoor Archery Championships.
-She represented the Netherlands at the 2022 World Games held in Birmingham, United States.
-She competed in the women's individual compound event.